-Modern astrophysics depends on multi-wavelength data to get a comprehensive picture of galaxy formation and evolution.
-For this reason extragalactic astronomy has focused on a small number of well-studied fields that are optimized across the electromagnetic spectrum.
-The COSMOS field is the premier degree scale fields on the sky with some of the deepest possible data on >1 degree scales.
+Modern astrophysics depends on multi-wavelength data for a comprehensive picture of galaxy formation and evolution.
+For this reason extragalactic astronomy has focused on a small number of well-studied fields that have coverage across the electromagnetic spectrum.
+The COSMOS field is the premier degree scale field on the sky with some of the deepest possible data on >1 degree scales.

-The field was chosen to have low backgrounds at all wavelengths, to be free of bright sources at all wavelengths, and to be visible in both hemispheres from the ground; ensuring ultra-deep imaging, large numbers of spectra, and easy follow-up observations.
+The field was chosen to have low backgrounds at all wavelengths, to be free of bright sources at all wavelengths, and to be visible from both hemispheres on the ground, ensuring ultra-deep imaging, large numbers of spectra, and easy follow-up observations.

 Here we summarize the data that exists:

 COSMOS has been covered to 75 ksec depth with XMM (6x10-15 erg cm-2 s-1 soft band), and the entire COSMOS field has been covered by Chandra to 160 ksec depth (2.2x10-16 erg cm-2 s-1 soft band).

 COSMOS is in the GALEX-DIS, reaching FUV=25.5, NUV=26 magAB.

 Spectroscopy and Spectroscopic follow-up

 COSMOS has extensive spectroscopic data with over 250,000 spectra targeting over 100,000 unique objects.
 Major surveys include zCOSMOS (~20K galaxies at z < 1.2 and ~3000 at 2 < z < 3.5), VUDS (4000 at 2.5 < z < 6.5), Keck (~10,000 including 500 at z > 4), and FMOS (>1500 at z < 2) efforts.
 Along with numerous smaller programs.